Frequently Asked Questions

 Q. Will my provincial health plan cover the cost of the consult?

-A. No. BC Medical no longer covers the cost of consultation.
+A: No. BC Medical no longer covers the cost of consultation.
 Most travel clinics are private.

 Q. How far ahead should I book my appointment?
+What if it is last minute?

-A. It is recommended that you book your consultation at least 4-6 weeks prior to your departure date.
-If you are leaving sooner than 4 weeks, we will do our best to accommodate you.
+A: It is recommended that you book your consultation at least 4-6 weeks prior to your departure date.

 Q. Can my family doctor give me a consultation?